 5. Promote Healthy Failures for Disruptive Innovation

 Successful companies are innovative.
-At the same time, the world’s largest companies are facing the threat of increasing rate of constructive destruction.
+At the same time, the world’s largest companies are facing the threat of an increasing rate of constructive destruction.
 What this means is only the businesses that can learn fast, fail fast and innovate will survive the constant waves of disruption.
-Nurturing innovation and continuously improvement must be a leadership imperative for every business.
+Nurturing innovation and continuous improvement must be a leadership imperative for every business.

-If you’re looking for sustainable competitive advantage, innovation should be your focus.
+If you’re looking for a sustainable competitive advantage, innovation should be your focus.
 To do this, companies need to build an environment where it’s safe to make mistakes and push boundaries while still considering the customer’s perspective.